BITUMEN TESTING EQUIPMENT

 The physical properties necessary for road are friction, load bearing capacity, elasticity, and easy formability.
 The formability has relation with flowability and hence, viscosity.

-Bitumen samples are mainly obtained from the lower portion of heated tanks, using a sampling tube.
+Bitumen samples are mainly obtained from the bitumen testing equipment with the lower portion of heated tanks, using a sampling tube.
 Sampling may be carried out at the plant where asphalt is being manufactured, or at the site of construction.

 The tests commonly carried out are: Softening point, Viscosity, flash point, carbon-residue, elastic recovery, Breaking value, moisture content, Penetration, tensile, cohesion, ductility, density, hardness, weight,

-Marshall Apparatus is generally used for measurement of resistance to plastic flow.
+Marshall Apparatus bitumen test apparatus and is generally used for measurement of resistance to plastic flow.
 Ageing or fatigue test is also carried out on this material.

 Laboratories across the world are actively researching this material to address the issues or problems encountered depending on geographies.